 Covent Garden Santa Claus

-But that's not the only Covent Garden Christmas pop-up this year.
+But that’s not the only Covent Garden Christmas pop-up this year.
 New for 2022 is a Christmas sleigh that has landed in the area.
-Unfortunately, though, I can't guarantee that the big man himself will be there.
+So, unfortunately, I can’t guarantee that the big man will be there.

-The traditional sleigh, located in the south hall of the market building, is a refurbished 1884 carriage hand-painted by British artist James Gemmill.
+The traditional sleigh in the South Hall of the Market Building is a refurbished 1884 carriage hand-painted by British artist James Gemmill.

 Festive family fun

-In addition, Covent Garden has a "Festive Thursday" shopping event every week in November and December.
-Here there are lots of bargains and exclusive discounts for visitors.
+Also, Covent Garden has a “Festive Thursday” shopping event every week in November and December.
+There are lots of bargains and exclusive discounts for visitors here.

-The London International Gospel Choir will surprise you with a gospel concert every week - so keep your ears open for their magical sounds.
+The London International Gospel Choir will surprise you with a weekly gospel concert – so keep your ears open for their magical sounds.

-There are plenty of Christmas trees in London every year (although most are dwarfed by the tree in Trafalgar Square) - but if you want to get that all-important photo for your photos, check out the impressive Christmas tree in West Piazza.
+There are plenty of Christmas trees in London every year (although the tree in Trafalgar Square dwarfs most) – but if you want to get that all-important photo for your photos, check out the impressive Christmas tree in West Piazza.

-At 60 feet tall (up from 55 feet last year), the beautiful tree towers over the rest of Covent Garden - providing a stunning backdrop for a selfie.
+At 60 feet tall (up from 55 feet last year), the beautiful tree towers over the rest of Covent Garden – and provides a stunning backdrop for a selfie.

 Covent Garden Christmas lights

-Can't get enough of London's dazzling Christmas lights?
+Can’t get enough of London’s dazzling Christmas lights?
 Join the club.
-Covent Garden refuses to be outshone (literally) and is back at it again this winter.
+Covent Garden refuses to be outshone (literally) and is once again joining in the fun this winter.

-Not only that, but the Market Building will once again be lit up with its popular giant baubles, mistletoe and mirror balls, and the Royal Opera House Arcade will be guarded by giant nutcrackers.
+Not only that, but the Market Building will once again be lit up with its popular giant baubles, mistletoe, mirror balls, and giant nutcrackers that will guard the Royal Opera House Arcade.